 However!
 If the strap peg has been moved to the correct position by the previous owner, they may have filled in the old hole and refinished it.
 So once again, this visual aid might not be a completely reliable source of information.

-When I bought my upside down right handed guitar it was the side markers facing the floor that revealed what the guitar actually was.
+When I bought my upside-down right-handed guitar it was the side markers facing the floor that ultimately revealed what the guitar actually was.